 Red Dead Redemption 2 characters

 Our first ideas of who Red Dead Redemption 2’s characters are have been confirmed by the second official trailer for the game: Dutch’s Gang take centre stage.
-There is no sign of John Marston though, instead, we’ll be playing as Arthur Morgan, another member of Dutch van der Linde's notorious gang.
+Instead of John Marston - who we appear to see fleetingly in the third trailer - we’ll be playing as Arthur Morgan, another member of Dutch van der Linde's notorious gang.
 While a number of other characters appear in the trailer, no names are given, but a couple of the featured characters bear a resemblance to characters from the first game, such as Bill Williamson and Abigail Marston.

 Red Dead Redemption's protagonist isn’t a particularly nice chap.
 A member of Dutch’s Gang on the run from multiple state police, Morgan appears to have a particularly close to bond with Dutch van der Linde based on their interactions in the story trailer.
 He’s certainly a seasoned brute and you can see him bully, beat, and threaten just about everyone he speaks to in the trailer.
 It’s not like Rockstar haven’t let us play as the bad guy before - refer to GTA V’s Trevor if you want to play as a bona fide psychopath - but Morgan is probably the most sinister protagonist we’ve seen yet.
 Of course we don’t expect Morgan to stay evil, there’s something of a clue in the title about whether or not he will redeem himself.